CPSECapstone/GreasyStallions/README.md

 # How to run Greasy Stallions Flipt(ed)
-- clone this repo
+- Clone this repo
-- make sure you have npm, expo, and react-native installed (npm install ______)
+- Make sure you have npm, expo, and react-native installed (npm install ______)
-- run 'npm install' from the root directory to create the build
+- Run 'npm install' from the root directory to create the build
-- run 'npm start' ... this will run the expo server and give instructions to open the app preview in web, iOS, or Android
+- Run 'npm start' ... this will run the expo server and give instructions to open the app preview in web, iOS, or Android